 So what do the customers have to say?
 “The initial feedback has been very good across the board,” Wieland enthuses.
 “The sock is a big hit.
 At the same time, of course, we’re still investigating the technological options and looking into what we can do to improve and advance the product.
 We now have two state-of-the-art knitting machines and our own production facilities in Vorarlberg, virtually right around the corner from our office.
 This is extremely practical, to be sure, and we’re also proud to be able to have our production carried out entirely in Austria.”

-Anyone wearing the sock for the first time is instantly struck by how different it feels.
-This sock is unlike any other.
+Anyone wearing the socks for the first time is instantly struck by how different they feel.
+These socks are unlike any other.
 Just like the feeling of slipping into a Wildling for the first time.
 In light of all this, it stands to reason that Anna’s projects and Wieland’s projects would cross paths again.
 After all, the only thing that goes well with indulgently roomy shoes are indulgently roomy socks.
-So now you know the story behind the Admiral Butterfly.
+So now you know the story behind Admiral Butterfly and Hawk Moth.
 Happily united with a happy ending.
 And the moral of the story?
 Innovative ideas tend to demand an abundance of patience, tenacity, and stick-to-itiveness – and are still sometimes met with bemused reactions.
 But if you keep your eye on the prize, you might just be rewarded with some happy toes when all is said and done.
 And seriously, what could be better than happy toes?

-What do you have to say about Admiral Butterfly?
+What do you have to say about the plus12socks?
 Have you tried them yet?
 If so: What’s your impression, and what do you think of this special new feel?
-We welcome your feedback and reviews – after all, the foot-friendly everyday socks are a brand new product for us, too.
+We welcome your feedback and reviews – after all, the foot-friendly everyday socks are very special products for us, too.